ralt/psettings/README.md

 Put a `.psettings` file at the root of your project.
 In this file, put the following line:

+    php:
+    module:
+    install:
+    inc:
         Drupal

-That is, if you want to use the `Drupal` project settings.
+That is, if you want to use the `Drupal` project settings for the following
+extensions: `.php`, `.module`, `.install` and `.inc`.
+You can also use the `*` wildcard to have a psetting applied to all your files.

 The default settings are in the `settings/` folder of this plugin.
 You can add your own settings folder by putting the following in your vimrc: